If you have no idea who Jason Shew is, start with this site: www.jasonshew.com. Here’s a TL;DR version for you:

 If you desire to have an intimate knowledge of him, just read on.

-Born in 1986 to a Chinese family swamped with changes, Shew has been given more than one legal name, including a maternal surname 邵 (Cantonese: Shiu6, Mandarin Chinese: Shào), whose “neutralized” speech sound, based on a number of Asian languages (Korean, Japanese, etc.), is Shew, and a given name 敬翔 (Cantonese: King-ch’eung, Mandarin: Jingxiang).
+Born in 1986 to a family swamped with changes, Shew has been given more than one legal name, including a maternal surname 邵 (Cantonese: Shiu, Mandarin Chinese: Shào), whose “neutralized” speech sound, based on a number of Asian languages (Korean, Japanese, etc.), is Shew, and a given name 敬翔 (Cantonese: King-ch’eung, Mandarin: Jingxiang).
 Another given name is 佳 (Cantonese: Kai, Mandarin: Jia), complete with a paternal surname 張 (Cantonese: Cheung, Mandarin: Zhang).
 Since both given names start with the same consonant J in Mandarin, he got his English moniker Jason.